Move Your Arms

 Sure it’s true our body’s are bound by the Law of Disintegration as is ALL on the physical plane.
 But just as the Law of Thrust working with the Law of Lift overrides the Law of Gravity, so too can you override or at least minimise the impact the physical law of disintegration imposes upon us.

 Movement creates momentum and momentum is a measurable physical force.
-If you direct that force consciously, you can dramatically reduce, if not negate the effects the Law of Disintegration have upon you.
+If you direct that force consciously, you can dramatically reduce, if not negate the effects of both the Law of Compression and the Law of Disintegration that can wreak havic upon you.
 If it’s true in nature it’s true for you and i.

 Building connection with your body

 If one wishes to access higher laws, it makes sense that one must use the higher faculties.
 And in this case that is the use of the Mind and the Will.

 For the “willingness” to implement “change” in how we “operate/drive” our body is the first step.

 It’s the time we invest in our practice.
 The funny thing is it’s the body aging that provides us with the greatest opportunity to readily see and experience the “produce” of our mind/will/connection labour.

 When we’re young we only recognise expansion because we don’t know what contraction is yet.
 So when we do this sort of practice in our younger years we just further expand.
 But when the Wheel of Expansion we know in our youth slows down and loses traction, it is the Wheel of Contraction that gains traction and physically decline we do.

 When you learn and then implement the TriBreath™ techniques into your life, you’ll learn just how important it is to focus on moving your arms first and more consciously when you’re walking or running.